joyyyq/Books/README.md

 - Apr Poor Charlie
 - May Win Bigly
 - Jun Computer Systems: A Programmer's Perspective
-- Jul Big Debt Crises
+- Jul Kernighan & Ritchie "The C Programming Language"
 - Aug A First Course to Probability
 - Sep The Changing World Order: Why Nations Succeed and Fail
 - Oct Influence
-- Nov The Graven Palm
+- Nov Big Debt Crises
 - Dec The Birth of Tragedy

 For 2021